SuperHero2010/wheres-my-editor/README.md

 ![Here](https://github.com/SuperHero20101/wheres-my-editor/blob/main/8.png)

 Step 6.
-Select the game folder (In "wheres-my-water-1.0.0-windows.zip" there is a game folder available in the "Where's my water" folder).
+Select the game folder (In "wheres-my-editor-1.0.0-windows.zip and wheres-my-editor-1.0.1-windows.zip" there is a game folder available in the "Where's my water" folder).

 Step 7.
 Now you got it up and running.